Like a Saviour: Background and release

+Composition

+"Like a Saviour" is a pop and dance song, offering "'80s-inspired synths" and described as "bona fide anthem".
+As the track was produced by KOZ, it spans "disco, '80s pop, and '90s house", incorporating the "irresistible starburst choruses".

 Critical reception

 The song was met with critical acclaim.
-In his review for the album Higher Than Heaven for RIFF Magazine, journalist Mike DeWald highlighted the track, stating: "The magnificent track is carried by a percussive groove buoyed by a flute-like sample that gives it a throwback personality.
-Goulding’s singing and dialed-in arrangement make for one of the best songs on the album."Music critic Roy Lott, for mxdwn Music, described the song as a: "catchy dance tune about her lover picking her spirit up when she has been down on herself."
+In his review for the album Higher Than Heaven for Riff, journalist Mike DeWald highlighted the track, stating: "The magnificent track is carried by a percussive groove buoyed by a flute-like sample that gives it a throwback personality.
+Goulding's singing and dialed-in arrangement make for one of the best songs on the album."
+Music critic Roy Lott, for MXDWN, described the song as a: "catchy dance tune about her lover picking her spirit up when she has been down on herself."

-Music video
+Music video and live performance

-The accompanying music video was directed by Joe Connor.
+The accompanying music video for "Like a Saviour" was dropped alongside the song's release on the same day, 1 February 2023, directed by Joe Connor featuring choreography by Daniel Alwell.
 The Independent newspaper described the music video: "In the clip, the singer and a cohort of backing dancers are stranded in a desert and have to fight against the landscape".
-The choreography was coordinated by Daniel Alwell.
-The music video was dropped alongside the song on the same day, 1 February 2023.
+On 10 December 2022, Goulding performed the track for the first time at the Domain Sydney concert in Australia.